Signal Reconstruction Using Spherical Harmonics#

 scene.add(odf_actor)

-print('Saving illustration as symm_signal.png')
+print("Saving illustration as symm_signal.png")

-window.record(scene, out_path='symm_signal.png', size=(300, 300))
+window.record(scene=scene, out_path="symm_signal.png", size=(300, 300))

 if interactive: